media-admin/ulrike-bernhard/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 7.5.3: May 18, 2022 =
+- Fix: We optimized the user ID custom dimension for GAv4
+- Fix: We optimized the affiliate events for GAv4
+- Fix: We optimized the Easy Digital Downloads purchase events for GAv4

 = 7.5.2: May 06, 2022 =
 Fix: We fixed an error reported by users using older versions of PHP.